-The Edinburgh Biomes project aims to secure the Garden’s work for future generations and provide a spectacular new visitor experience for the public.
-Edinburgh Biomes will bring together RBGE’s research, horticulture, education and infrastructure facilities and significantly refurbish and rebuild its Glasshouses.
+The Edinburgh Biomes project, which has won the support of city council planning, aims to secure the Garden’s work for future generations and provide a spectacular new visitor experience for the public.
+It will bring together RBGE’s research, horticulture, education and infrastructure facilities and significantly restore and rebuild its Glasshouses.

-Arguably the most ambitious undertaking of the Garden’s 349-year history, Edinburgh Biomes will cover restoration and repairs and deliver world-leading facilities that will protect the work of this national institution for the future.
+Arguably the most ambitious undertaking of the Garden’s 349-year history, Edinburgh Biomes will avoid the catastrophic loss of up to 4,000 species in the public and research glasshouses, and deliver world-leading facilities that will protect the work of this national institution for the future.

-Details of the project come at a time when the Garden’s existing Glasshouse facilities - including both the Grade A listed Victorian Palm Houses, and 1960’s visitor and research Glasshouses - require extensive refurbishment.
+Details of the project come at a time when the Garden’s existing Glasshouse facilities - including the Grade A listed Victorian Palm Houses, and the 1960’s 'front-range' and research Glasshouses - require extensive refurbishment.
 It will ensure the Glasshouses continue to provide a safe environment for the Garden’s plant collection.

 Comprising over 13,500 plant species, RBGE’s collection includes many plants that are endangered or extinct in their native habitats.

-Th Garden has received initial funding from the Scottish Government to take forward the necessary planning and preparation and will continue to work with Ministers on the next stages, which will include a fundraising campaign.
+The Garden has now won the backing of city councillors to proceed with this £70m initiative, and will continue to work with Ministers on the next stages, which will include a fundraising campaign.